-7) Governance of non-concessional funds of MDBs, DFIs and NDBs
+7) Governance of Non-Concessional Funds of MDBs, DFIs and NDBs

-- MDBs, DFIs and NDBs have huge comparative advantages developed over 50+ years centered on financing good-quality development projects. - These organisations have executed their mandate well, but their primary mandates were established in the 1950s-1990s the private investment world has changed dramatically and the climate crisis is upon us. - The CDP and G20 report identify the MDBs and DFIs could play a more prominent role in providing more financing and mobilising more private investment. - Government shareholders of MDBs and DFIs could update their governance to align with the 2030 Agenda by establishing Key Performance Indicators that will significantly increase the volume of investment these organisations arrange and distribute to private investors, while fully deploying their capital consistent with prudential requirements. - LIC and MIC governments that own NDBs could govern them to help create commercially bankable projects.
+- MDBs, DFIs and NDBs have huge comparative advantages developed over 50+ years centered on financing good-quality development projects. - These organisations have executed their mandate well, but their primary mandates were established in the 1950s-1990s the private investment world has changed dramatically and the climate crisis is upon us. - The CDP and G20 report identify the MDBs and DFIs could play a more prominent role in providing more financing and mobilising more private investment. - Government shareholders of MDBs and DFIs could update their governance to align with the 2030 Agenda by establishing Key Performance Indicators that will significantly increase the volume of investment these organisations arrange and distribute to private investors, while fully deploying their capital consistent with prudential requirements.